SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.7.md

 In some cases, opening the Services app could take a long time due to a problem while loading the SRM icons.

-#### Dashboards - Table component: Problem with scrollbars when using Firefox \[ID_29892\]
+#### Dashboards - Table component: Problem with scroll bars when using Firefox \[ID_29892\]

-When using Mozilla Firefox, the table component would should scrollbars even in situations where it was not necessary.
+When using Mozilla Firefox, the table component would should scroll bars even in situations where it was not necessary.

 Also, in some cases, columns would not resize correctly.